Travel Funding

 Recruiting Travel

 Occasionally, The Office of Graduate Studies will provide funding for graduate students to attend conferences for the purpose of recruiting Graduate Students on Brown's behalf.
-These conferences are usually held in the Fall; if funding is available, we will send out a call in Summer 2025.
 Students interested in attending these conferences are encouraged to apply for available travel funding from the conferences.
+Please email at us at OGS@Brown.edu for additional information.